ct-bess/Bad-Algorithms-Made-Worse/Back-Chaining/README.md

 Other KB considerations:

-- LUT of winning states
+- a LUT of winning states

 ### Tic-Tac-Toe: Sample Trace: